-The climate has a strong impact on human health and well-being.
-This effect can be direct (injury or death due to heat stroke, natural disaster) and indirect, through the spread of waterborne diseases (mosquitoes, pathogens transmitted by water, quality of water and air, availability and quality of food).
-Human health depends on the state of the environment, socio-economic conditions, as well as organizational and managerial, technological and adaptation measures aimed at reducing the impact of climate change.

 The impact of climate change on agriculture is highly intertwined and has the ability to negatively affect the major part of the population of riparian countries that relies on the agricultural industry for their livelihood.

 The Caspian Sea is positioned between two large trading areas with the Asian market to the East and the European to the West.
 The geographical location, oil and gas resources and current political situation are all influencing the current growth in the shipping industries connected to the Caspian Sea.
 Ports on the Western coast have been important ones for a long time.
-All five riparian countries are increasing its attention to the potential of the sea and currently are paying particular attention to the expanding their transportation infrastructures, shipping industries and related ports and are developing pipelines.
+All five riparian countries are increasing its attention to the potentials of the sea and currently are paying particular attention to the expanding their transport infrastructures, shipping industries and related ports and are developing pipelines.

 Oil and gas as well as transportation sectors have particular attention for sound management practices, including operational standards and safety measures.
 However, increased transport of petroleum resources and associated extraction materials due to investments in current and future oil and gas projects continues to be a particular concern due potential risks to the environment.
 Pipeline projects stretching between the Eastern and Western coasts would have significant environmental impacts.
 The fact that accidents of various sizes occur on a regular basis is a significant challenge for protection of the environment in the area largely because details are often unknown.